European-Unified-ID/EUID-docs/api/v2/getting-started/gs-account-setup.md

 * Company name
 * Name and contact information for an authorized individual who can sign the contract.

-### Client-Side Implementation for Publishers

-If you're a publisher, and you determine that you want to implement EUID so that tokens are generated on the client side, you'll also need to provide a list of **domain names** for your sites.
-This is a security measure, for client-side implementation only.

->TIP: Only root-level domains are required for account setup.
-For example, if you're going to implement EUID to generate tokens on the client side on example.eu, shop.example.eu, and example.org, you only need to provide the domain names example.eu and example.org.

 ## Credentials

 When you've signed a contract for participating in EUID, you'll be issued with [EUID credentials](gs-credentials.md) and other information for getting up and running with EUID.